stefan-kenyon/arlington-central-church/src/pages/events/index.md

 ---
 templateKey: events-page
 title: Events
-subtitle: See what we're up to!
+subtitle: Come To Stuff With Us!
 events:
   - description: "A pool party!
 Bring your floaties and your friends ⛱️\U0001F929."
     loc: